 In this post we will cover:

-Though it may require a little more thought, a beautifully cut, perfectly tailored men’s black suit that fits like a glove should be a staple in every refined gent’s wardrobe.
+Though it may require a little more thought, a beautifully cut, perfectly tailored men’s all black suit that fits like a glove should be a staple in every refined gent’s wardrobe.

 The Black Suit and Blue Shirt

 The age-old adage states that navy and black should never be worn together, but we’re here to attest that this could, in fact, be one of the sleekest tonal combinations around.
 A black suit, blue shirt hints at dressiness without the formality of, say, a white shirt, and this ensemble makes light work of smartening up in a contemporary way.
 As the image of Mr Ryan Reynolds below shows, the navy accessible accents in the combination gives a young, smart yet fashion look that appeals to the eye.
 Why not shop our range of Navy and blue suiting accessories here.

 Alternatively, the black-suit-light-blue-shirt combination remains one not to be sniffed at.
 Perfect for the office, it looks entirely appropriate for meeting clients, and works for after-work drinks too.
 Match with a simple easy print/dot/geo colour print tie and you are good to go.

 The Black Suit and Grey or Silver Shirt

 A beautiful colour combination that works for any skin tone, a black suit and silver or grey shirt is a sartorial go-to.
 Not quite as stark a contrast as white and black, it’s smart without being harsh; a tonal tie and silver accessories will pull the look together effortlessly.
 We suggest our grey pinstripe merino wool tie to finish the outfit.